-Trigger Annual budget Planning preparation or revision is completed by the Customer.
+Preconditions What exists prior to the start?
+XML File Planning_ScenarioF_Step1.xml Planning_ScenarioF_Step2.xml Trigger Annual budget Planning preparation or revision is completed by the Customer.
 Step 1.
 Publisher sends a Forecasted use of a particular product by week for the next 6 weeks to the Printer and Supplier.
 Step 2.
-On a daily basis, the Printer publishes their consumption plan to satisfy print requirements for a particular Publisher magazine.
-7 days are included in the example.
+On a daily basis, the Printer publishes their consumption plan to satisfy print requirem for a particular Publisher magazine.
+7 days included in the example.
 They also supply an Inventory Status that tells the Supplier how much of a product is on hand.
-See the inventory status for how to format this message.
+See the inventory status for how to format this e-Document.
 Results The Supplier uses the Printer Production Plan, the Printer supplied Inventory Status, the Publisher supplied Forecast Plan, shipment times, and the replenishment product plan to rationalize manufacture and delivery of product.